vaskoGut/Learning/README.md

 58. ### ##settimeout-setinterval-difference
 ***setTimeout*** executes a function once after a specified delay (in milliseconds).
 ***setInterval*** executes a function repeatedly at a specified intervall.

+59. ### ##multiple-promises
+with promise.all and promise.race we can handle multiple promises.